cemalley/ADRN-EH-Project/Annovar/README.md

 ## Final output
 1. Annotated Variant Call Files, one per chromosome, each containing all samples.
 2. A summary of known and novel variants per chromosome.

+## Order of operations
+The last line of each of the following has the exact command used to run on the cluster system.
+Read each file and uncomment/comment out the appropriate GNU parallel command as indicated.

+1. annovar-download-hg19.sh
+2. split-vcf-by-chr.sh
+3. merge-parallelized.sh
+4. annovar-run.sh (to be uploaded)